greymd/teip/README.md

 See detail on <a href="https://github.com/greymd/teip/wiki/Benchmark">wiki > Benchmark</a>.

-# Features
+## Features

-* Help the command "do one thing well"
+* Taping: Help the command "do one thing well"
   - Bypassing a partial range of standard input to any command whatever you want
   - The targeted command just handles bypassed parts of the standard input
   - Flexible methods for selecting a range (Select like AWK, `cut` or `grep`)